Dani3lSun/apex-websocket-notify-bundle/README.md

 ### PL/SQL API

-The PL/SQL API includes many procedures to send any kind of possible notifications over the REST-Interface.
+The PL/SQL API consists of one package **ws_notify_api** and includes many procedures to send any kind of possible notifications over the REST-Interface.
 It can be used to send notifications to users via PL/SQL or inside of APEX.
 All web service requests are based on APEX package APEX_WEB_SERVICE.

-**List of global package variables:**
+#### List of global package variables

 - **g_ws_rest_host** - Node Notification Server Hostname or IP
 - **g_ws_rest_port** - Node Notification Server Port